Cotswold Gardens Fit For a Lord

 Now enjoy a tour of our wonderful gardens by our Head Gardener followed by a luncheon.
 Now happening every month – book today to avoid disappointment.

 Under the guidance of acclaimed designer Julie Toll, a seven-times Chelsea Gold Medal Winner, the Lords’ own 8 acres have been developed as a sequence of gardens, each highlighting an aspect of the hotel’s Cotswold garden setting.
 During your garden tour in the Cotswolds, you will likely see our garden team at work and pick up some local insights.

 The lawns slope gently downwards, via a unique wild and authentic British meadow, to the River Eye.
 Beyond, a bridge connects to a lesser cultivated and more secluded area adjacent to the old ice skating pond which today, following gradual excavations in the past has graduated more to a lake than a pond.
 Returning back up to the hotel you can wander up the garden path past the magnificent and rare bog garden which hides the 19th century ice house, a bog garden features sculptural gunnera manicata, giant rhubarb and lysichiton, sometimes called swamp lantern.

-Guests also love the Walled Garden to the rear of the hotel, with colourful flowers, walled border and espalier fruit trees.
+Guests also love the Walled Garden to the rear of the hotel, with its new herb garden, colourful flowers, walled border and espalier fruit trees.

 The garden is constantly evolving, with the current main project being the addition of a herb garden in the south west corner of the garden.
 Chef is watching progress with great interest.

 If you’re staying at Lords, please allow a little time to enjoy the gardens.
 We’re always happy to help you to incorporate the garden into your visit, from a wedding to afternoon tea.
 Please call for advice and reservations 01451 820243